ideasonpurpose/build-tools-wordpress/README.md

 #### Publishing to [npm](https://www.npmjs.com/package/@ideasonpurpose/build-tools-wordpress)

 A GitHub action will auto-publish version-tagged releases to npm.
 In order to publish, the repository must have an `NPM_TOKEN` secret set with the token from npm.
-Log into npmjs.org with a publish-authorized account, then find the token linked from the Profile page sidebar.
+[Log into npmjs.org](https://www.npmjs.com/login) with a publish-authorized account, then find the token page linked from the Profile page sidebar.
+Generate a new token and update the repository secret.

 ## &nbsp;